 For a man whose whole life appears to embody a Cult of Masculinity, Theodore Roosevelt was surprisingly enlightened about the roles and rights of women.
 Beginning with his senior thesis at Harvard, and extending through his whole remarkable life, TR argued that women should have better protections and broader rights in American society.
+This symposium explored Roosevelt's relations with the women in his life—and, more importantly, his broader understanding of the role of women in American politics and American life.

 When seven-year-old "Teedie" Roosevelt came upon a dead seal in front of a New York City shop, he measured it, gazed on it in wonder, and eventually obtained the skull for what would become the Roosevelt Museum of Natural History.
 His scientific curiosity, boyish enthusiasm, and love of the outdoors persisted through his hectic life as a public servant.